Gamerrethink/aws-bootcamp-cruddur-2023/journal/week5.md

 10. **Implement (Pattern D) Creating a Message for a new Message Group into Application**

-Was able to successfully implement this pattern with no errors after some troubleshooting.
+Was able to successfully implement this pattern with no errors after some troubleshooting and was able to create a new message in the Londo message group.

 11. **Implement (Pattern E) Updating a Message Group using DynamoDB Streams**